csperlich/DevOpsSummit/README.md

 $ npm install
 ```

-Before starting the server you will need to create and add a configuration<br>
+Before starting the server you will need to create and add a configuration
 file at DevOpsSummit/config/env/development.js<br>
-The contents of the file should be as follows with your email and password replaced:
+The contents of the file should be as follows, with your email and password replaced:
 ```
 module.exports = {
   db: 'mongodb://localhost/acme-summit',